civa86/micro-arch-poc/docs/components/Database.md

 Default path for flyway migrations

 ```
-classpath::/db/migration
+classpath:db/migration
 ```

 **Auth Service** has two separate folders to create `schema` and `data`

 ```
-classpath:/db/migration/schema
-classpath::/db/migration/data
+classpath:db/migration/schema
+classpath:db/migration/data
 ```

+The folder `schema` contains table structures and insertion of roles that are available in this P.O.C.

-Data contains some users and roles to start a development environment without the need to run any query.
+The folder `data` contains some insert statements to start a development environment with 2 kind of users already created: 1 User and 1 Administrator.

 ## FlyWay Configuration